Life as a jet engine

 With its own airfield within walking distance from campus, Andrews University offers a competitive aviation maintenance program that will ensure your competence at graduation.
 The Aviation Maintenance, Bachelor of Technology degree is offered at Andrews University in a Christian environment where the instructor is interested in the academic, spiritual, and social life of the student.
 Within the curriculum aviation maintenance students get hands on experience wrenching their way through the syllabus, working on aircraft like Cessna 150's, T-33, Lear 24, and the latest addition to our maintenance fleet, an Mitsubishi MU2.
 By having some of these larger turbo prop planes, the students get actual practice working on the engine, rather than just talking about it in the classroom.

 The degree may be combined with Flight or Business.
 Other combinations are also available in consultation with the department and students’ academic advisor.
 When combining Flight with Aviation Maintenance, the summer months are used to gain extra flight time if the student desires to complete the course in less than four years.
-Flight certificates through Multi-Engine Instructor, and the Airframe and Powerplant segments can be completed in just over two years each.
+Flight certificates through Multi-Engine Instructor, and the Airframe and Powerplant segments can be completed in just over three years each.
 Keep in mind that there are two year associate degrees available also.

 Still not convinced?

 "The Andrews University Aircraft Maintenance Technician program is really a place for anyone who wants to learn.
 The program is designed to teach even those without any previous maintenance knowledge.
 When I first started at Andrews I didn't even know how a reciprocating engine worked.
 Two years later I became employed as a mechanic for a fleet of turbine powered helicopters.
 If your next goal is to become an Aircraft mechanic, the instructors at AU will work tirelessly to get you there."
 Connor McCain AMT 2013 now works for Central Helicopters in Bozeman Montana.